kokke/tiny-AES-c/README.md

 ### Tiny AES in C

-This is a small and portable implementation of the AES ECB and CBC encryption algorithms written in C.
+This is a small and portable implementation of the AES ECB, CTR and CBC encryption algorithms written in C.

 You can override the default block-size of 128 bit with 192 or 256 bit by defining the symbols AES192 or AES256 in `aes.h`.